GUNS GANGS &K9's

 Educational Programs

-The Civil K9 Youth Services School Program was
+The Civil K9 Youth Services Academy was

 One of the key aspects to this program